camaraproject/Governance/README.md

 ## Contributors

 Our commitment to open source means that we are enabling -in fact encouraging- all interested parties to contribute and become part of its developer community.
+The current list of participants can be found here [Participants](./documentation/Participants.md)

 ## Licensing